sampath-lab-ucla/conductor-docs/index.md

 sidebar: home_sidebar
 permalink: index.html
 summary:
-  "Documentation for the [Symphony Das](http://symphony-das.github.io) wrapper, Conductor, written in MATLAB (2018b) for windows."
+  "Documentation for the <a href='http://symphony-das.github.io'>Symphony DAS</a> wrapper, Conductor, written in MATLAB (2018b) for windows."
 ---

 {% include note.html content="In order to use this extension package,